packettide/docker/README.md

 # Docker Dev Stack

+## The Main Question
+### How long will it take me to set this up?
+5-15 minutes, not including download time and if you're familiar with terminal commands.

 ## Overview
 ### What is this?
 At it's core, this is just a BASH script that creates the files necessary to setup a local development stack (devstack) for Docker for Mac (PHP, MySQL, and Nginx; Apache coming soon).